SamuelVachon/SOEN343/README.md

 + Citizens and commuters who use shared vehicles, parking facilities, and public transport
 + Mobility service providers, such as bike-sharing, car-sharing, and scooter operators
 + Public transportation operators managing buses, metros, or trams
-+ City administrators responsible for urban mobility planning and regulation. - System administrators who manage and maintain the platform.
++ City administrators responsible for urban mobility planning and regulation
++ System administrators who manage and maintain the platform.